Supermoon of the Deer takes place on Wednesday: see tips for observation and curiosities | Science

 This is the second time this year that such a phenomenon has occurred, after last month’s Strawberry Supermoon.

-- First scientific image taken by James Webb shows unprecedented record of the Universe
+- First scientific image made by James Webb shows unprecedented record of the Universe

 - QUIZ: James Webb Releases His First Scientific Image; test your knowledge about the space telescope